 Yep.
 Yep.
-In other in other state machines, we might use, you know, something like Ross to control the same kind of a similar way that that move it relies on Ross to control the move the robot.
-And we've had we've built examples and navigation in Ross, one where it uses the Ross two or the Ross control draft controller.
-But yeah, it's you know, you start using like your standard Ross stack to get around.
+In other in other state machines, we might use, you know, something like ROS 2 control the same kind of a similar way that that move it relies on ROS to control the move the robot.
+And we've had we've built examples and navigation in ROS, one where it uses the ROS 2 or the ROS control draft controller.
+But yeah, it's you know, you start using like your standard ROS stack to get around.
 Yeah.

 And then so if we're in superstate one we're in the radial star.
 Okay, one.
 What does that look like from the mode states, so not the super states, but now we're in Super state one.
 And so super state one is composed of mode states, as you were saying, with the shorthand, yeah.
 So how does it look?
 They're like, what, what's going on down there?
 And how do we get closer to